 Dad was old-school and somewhat stubborn.
 He put his faith in doctors and did what they told him.
 I wasn’t there when he received the news from his specialist that he had pancreatic cancer, but his oncologist later told my mother that he could see the fear in his eyes, a fear that he successfully hid from his family until the end.

-Most of the times I saw him in hospital he was in pain, and he was very yellow (due to pancreatitis), and permanently on morphine.
+Most of the times I saw him in a hospital he was in pain, and he was very yellow (due to pancreatitis), and permanently on morphine.
 The constant pancreatitis was (apparently) caused because of a miscommunication between the surgeons who operated on him.
 The first surgeon installed two ‘stents’ (drains, not the ones for heart patients) and these were meant to be a temporary solution.
 The second surgeon whose job it was to remove them did not know there was a second stent inside him.
-The one that was left became dislodged and caused the constant pancreatitis, and that meant he was simply too sick to undergo any further treatment.
+The one that was left became dislodged and caused constant pancreatitis, and that meant he was simply too sick to undergo any further treatment.

 Putting on a brave face

 He never recovered and was on palliative care for most of his last week.
-I recall his strength while he was in hospital, at least around me anyway.
+I recall his strength while he was in a hospital, at least around me anyway.
 Around six days before he died, I was in hospital visiting and we had a conversation.
-He was trying to be light hearted with me about his chances.
-Even to the end he tried to prevent his family from feeling the pain of loss, and he told me things that he did not say to my sister or my mother.
+He was trying to be light-hearted with me about his chances.
+Even to the end, he tried to prevent his family from feeling the pain of loss, and he told me things that he did not say to my sister or my mother.
 He said to me, almost exactly one week before he died, ‘Dan, I think there’s a better than even chance that I am not getting out of here’.
-I realised in that moment that this was his way of telling me he knew he was dying.
+I realized in that moment that this was his way of telling me he knew he was dying.
 As a scientist, I also knew that nothing short of a miracle would save him, and he was simply waiting to die.
-He hated being in hospital, he was always the kind of person who relied on himself.
+He hated being in a hospital, he was always the kind of person who relied on himself.
 I recall saying to him ‘you know, when you are born Dad you get a number, don’t you…’ and he chuckled.
 He knew exactly what I meant.
 Dad knew I was the only one he could talk to about such things.
 He gave me some instructions and told me to look after my mother and to make sure she went on holidays.